Whittmind History, Family Crest & Coats of Arms

 Early Origins of the Whittmind family

-The surname Whittmind was first found in Peebles-shire.
-The variant Witmar was found in the Domesday Book
+The surname Whittmind was first found in Oxfordhire.
+The variant Witmar (a personal name) was found in the Domesday Book of 1086.

 Early History of the Whittmind family

 This web page shows only a small excerpt of our Whittmind research.
 Another 109 words (8 lines of text) covering the years 1631, 1688, 1716, 1566, 1612, 1544 and are included under the topic Early Whittmind History in all our PDF Extended History products and printed products wherever possible.